 Some strategies that should be considered include:

-- Install permeable surface around trees in hard landscaped sites
+- Install permeable surfaces around trees in hard-landscaped sites

 - Ensuring soil around tree trunks allows infiltration

-- Encourage runoff to be directed to tree water intake area
+- Encourage runoff to be directed to the tree water intake area

 Hostile soil conditions